Manasvisingh/Cab-Booking-System/README.md

 # Cab Booking System

-#### Welcome to the Cab Booking System!
-This platform offers a seamless experience for both passengers booking rides and administrators managing the system.
-Whether you're commuting daily or planning a trip, our system ensures convenience and reliability in booking cabs and managing travel details.
+#### The Cab Booking System is a MERN (MongoDB, Express.js, React.js, Node.js) application, utilizing modern web technologies to offer a seamless cab booking experience.
+It employs Dijkstra's algorithm to find the shortest path between source and destination locations, ensuring efficient passenger travel.

+## Dijkstra's algorithm
+##### Dijkstra's algorithm is a widely used algorithm in graph theory and computer science, named after Dutch computer scientist Edsger W. Dijkstra.
+It is used to find the shortest path between nodes in a graph, which in our case, represents the network of locations and their connections.The algorithm works by maintaining a priority queue of nodes, starting with the source node.
+It then explores neighboring nodes, updating the shortest distances and predecessors along the way.
+This process continues until the destination node is reached, ensuring the shortest path is found.

 ## 🚕 Features

-### 1. Cab Booking
+### 1. Effortless Booking
-Users can effortlessly book cabs by providing their email, source, and destination locations.
+* Users can book cabs by providing their email, source, and destination locations.
-Real-time Availability: The system provides real-time availability of cabs based on the user's location and destination.
+* The system provides real-time availability of cabs based on the user's location and destination.
-### 2. Distance Calculation
+### 2. Real-time Notifications
-Utilizing Dijkstra's algorithm, the system efficiently calculates the shortest distance between source and destination locations.
-This ensures accurate fare calculation for users.
+* Receive detailed confirmation alert upon booking a cab.
-### 3. Booking Management
+### 3. Multiple Cab Options
-Customers have access to a comprehensive dashboard for managing bookings, viewing details, and confirming cab bookings.
-User Notifications: Users receive instant notifications regarding their booking status and cab availability.
+* Choose from various cab types and select your preferred rate.
-### 4. Scalability
+### 4. Optimized Routing
-The system is built on a scalable architecture, capable of handling a large volume of users and bookings simultaneously.
+* Utilizes Dijkstra's algorithm to calculate the shortest path, providing the most efficient route to your destination.
+### 5. Reasponsive Design
+* Enjoy a seamless user experience across different devices with our responsive web design.

 ## 🛠️ Technologies Used